Ionic meter: Persian poetry

-From its name persicos it appears that this metre was associated with the Persians even in early times.
+From its name persicos it appears that this meter was associated with the Persians even in early times.
 It was used for example by Aeschylus in the opening chorus of his play The Persians, which is sung by a group of old men in the Persian capital city of Susa.

 Turkish poetry

-The Persian metre was imitated in Turkish poetry during the Ottoman period.
-The Turkish National Anthem or İstiklal Marşı, written in 1921 by Mehmet Akif Ersoy, is in this metre:
+The Persian meter was imitated in Turkish poetry during the Ottoman period.
+The Turkish National Anthem or İstiklal Marşı, written in 1921 by Mehmet Akif Ersoy, is in this meter: